 A SHORT HISTORY:

-Following graduation from Roger Williams with a degree in English and Journalism, my life took an unusual turn and I found myself working as a Tissue Typing Technologist at the renowned Peter Bent Brigham Hospital (now Brigham & Women's Hospital) in Boston, Massachusetts.
+Following graduation from Roger Williams College (now University) with a degree in English and Journalism, my life took an unusual turn and I found myself working as a Tissue Typing Technologist at the renowned Peter Bent Brigham Hospital (now Brigham & Women's Hospital) in Boston, Massachusetts.
 Our team helped develop the antigen panels which were, at the time, used exclusively for human renal homotransplantation but are employed today in the greatly expanded field of human organ transplantation as the accepted genetic language for cross-matching compatible donors and recipients.

 As a result of this amazing experience I became drawn to the idea of a career in tradtional medicine; pursuing and completing my pre-med courses, but many years later while working in a clinical hospital laboratory setting, I was introduced to the idea of healing the body naturally; without such a heavy reliance on drugs and surgery.

 Eventually, I came to study at the Humanities Center School of Massage in Pinellas Park, Florida where I graduated with a 4.0 GPA.